- Tips for treating outdoor and indoor cat fleas

 There are few things as frustrating as a cat flea infestation, especially when it’s reoccurring and you’re unable to control these horrible pests.
 While cat fleas on humans are easily identified by flea bites on your skin, cats will simply scratch and suffer in silence; because these parasites are so tiny that you need to strain your eyes to catch a glimpse of a flea in action.

-But the real question is, where do cat fleas come from?
+But the real question is, where do cat fleas come from and how can you get rid of them?

 What are fleas, and where do they come from?